 Best place to splurge on personal pampering

 Life is tough, but there are a few things that make life a little easier: friends, family, wine and spas.
 When we need a good rub down or a cleansing facial, we head to Sunflower Spa in Longmont.
-Make a day of it: get a package of services, which will not ensure that your life gets any easier, but at least it’ll feel like it.
+Make a day of it: get a package of services, which will not ensure that your life gets any easier, but at least it’ll

 Best class to take when you just want to dance

 As young girls, lots of us dreamed of being ballerinas.
-Now, whether you can remember your pliés from your pas de bourrees or not, Ballet Nouveau Colorado can reignite your toe-shoe dreams with adult dance and fitness classes catering to a variety of needs, interests, abilities and ages.
+Now, whether you can remember your pliés from your pas de bourrees or not, Ballet Nouveau Colorado can reignite your toe-shoe dreams with adult dance and fitness classes catering to a variety of needs, interests,

 Best way to score free yoga

 This yoga-pants enclave is the flagship store for the popular brand and offers as many as 20 free yoga classes and events each week.
 Full-body enlightenment doesn’t have to cost you a dime.

 Best way to balance your body and life